eventide-project/docs/user-guide/message-db/update.md

 If you installed Message DB via RubyGems, a database update Ruby executable will be installed with the `message-db` gem.

-The update executable will be in the gem executable search path and may also be executed through bundler:
+The executable will be in the gem executable search path and may also be executed through bundler:

 ``` bash
 bundle exec mdb-update